wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 This means the adapter will send the registration request on startup and re-register every 10 minutes.

 In the Keycloak Administration Console you can specify the maximum node re-registration timeout (should be larger than *register-node-period* from the adapter configuration).
-You can also manually add and remove cluster nodes in through the Adminstration Console, which is useful if you donâ€™t want to rely on the automatic registration feature or if you want to remove stale application nodes in the event your not using the automatic unregistration feature.
+You can also manually add and remove cluster nodes in through the Adminstration Console, which is useful if you don¡¯t want to rely on the automatic registration feature or if you want to remove stale application nodes in the event your not using the automatic unregistration feature.

-##### Refresh token in each request
+##### Refresh token in each request {#}

-By default the application adapter will only refresh the access token when itâ€™s expired.
+By default the application adapter will only refresh the access token when it¡¯s expired.
 However, you can also configure the adapter to refresh the token on every request.
 This may have a performance impact as your application will send more requests to the Keycloak server.

 To enable the feature edit the `WEB-INF/keycloak.json` file for your application and add: